shrideio/shoebox/src/ci/README.md

       - If the build is successful (green (✓) check icon) it should create a _ci.build.sample_ Docker image in the Docker registry (check `registryiu`_.yourdomain.com_).
 Verify the build result as follows.

-        Log in to the private registry by running the following commands.
+        Log into the private registry by running the following commands.

           ```
           $ source $SHOEBOX_ROOT/registry-docker/secrets.ini # loads $REGISTRY_USERNAME and $REGISTRY_PASSWORD variables